How to Make Meatballs in the Oven for Italian Gravy

 Placing meatballs on baking sheet to bake instead of frying

-Directions to Make Meatballs in the Oven
+How to Make Meatballs in the Oven Directions

+Making meatballs is pretty straightforward and easy to do because you pretty much dump all the ingredients in a bowl, mix it together and make the meatballs.
 You can use a mixer, but I prefer to make meatballs with my hands.
 It’s less to clean up and easier for me but feel free to use a mixer if you want!

 Here’s how to make my recipe for oven meatballs.